mkelp/mkelp.github.io/publications.md

 N.S.
 Diffenbaugh, M. Burke.
 Wildfire smoke exposure and mortality burden in the US under future climate change.
 (Submitted to *Science*)

-Liu, T., F.M.
-Panday\*\*, M.C.
-Caine\*\*, **M. Kelp**, D.C.
-Pendergrass, and L.J.
-Mickley.
-Is the smoke aloft?
-Caveats regarding the use of the Hazard Mapping System (HMS) smoke product as a proxy for surface smoke presence across the United States.
-(Submitted to *International Journal of Wildland Fire*)

 <!-- # Publications In-Prep, Submitted, and Under Review -->